 Ezra tipped his head away from the lantern and said, "Please...too bright."

 "Dislocated, I think.
 Hurts like the devil.
 Can't get the rope over my arms.
 Can't handle the rope pullin' on it."

 Nathan frowned.
 "You hurt your head.
 Can you see all right?"

 Ezra laughed wryly.
 "Couldn't tell you.
 I just know that your damn lantern's 'bout to be put out permanently if you don't get it outta here."

 Josiah reluctantly pulled up the lantern and looked over to Nathan.
-The healer could see the lament on the large man's face.
 "How are we going to get him out of there?"
 The preacher asked.

 "Maybe we could rig up some sort of a harness, so that it wouldn't pull at the arm."
 Nathan suggested.

 Josiah nodded and picked up the spare rope, trying to decide how to do this.